Sjord/Sjord.github.io/_posts/2020-09-22-iot-security-regulation.md

 The security devices of IoT consumer devices has been bad for a long time.
 The same basic problems keep appearing.

 One of the reoccurring problems is the use of default passwords.
 In 2014, [over 73,000 camera's could be accessed using default passwords](https://www.csoonline.com/article/2844283/peeping-into-73-000-unsecured-security-cameras-thanks-to-default-passwords.html).
-In 2018, the Mirai botnet compromised a large number of devices.
-Mirai gained access using default usernames and passwords.
+In 2018, the Mirai botnet compromised a large number of devices, using default usernames and passwords.
 Last year, [Rapid7 reported vulnerabilities in children's smart watches](https://blog.rapid7.com/2019/12/11/iot-vuln-disclosure-childrens-gps-smart-watches-r7-2019-57/).
 One of the main problems was a default password.
 As you can see, manufacturers have had the chance for years to become aware of this vulnerability and prevent it, but the vulnerability still occurs in many devices.

 ## Insufficient market pressure

 If a device is hacked, it typically remains functioning normally from the perspective of the end user.
 If it stops working, the end user may not be aware that this is because of insufficient security.
 Consumers typically are not aware that their device has been hacked, making it unlikely that they select a more secure product in their next purchase.

 And even when consumers prefer a secure product, it is pretty hard to evaluate in advance whether a product is secure.
 The box saying "military grade encryption" is not a good indication of overall product security.
-Devices are not typically tested for security before hitting the market, and consumer organisations have only recently started to evaluate security in consumer devices.
+Devices are not typically tested for security before hitting the market, and consumer organizations have only recently started to evaluate security in consumer devices.

 This lack of pressure and lack of transparency means that the free market is not going to solve the security problems of IoT devices on its own.

 ## Regulations and enforcement

 Security in IoT devices needs to be regulated.
-There should be laws that state that devices should have certain security provisions.
+We need laws that state that devices should have certain security provisions.
 If the device does not meet the minimum security requirements, the distributor is fined and the device is taken of the market.

 How this currently works in Europe is that devices are tested selectively after they are available on the market.
 No permission is required before selling the product, but the distribution can be forbidden if the device does not meet the regulations.
-It is limited to European distributers.
+It is limited to European distributors.
 You would still be able to purchase an insecure device from AliExpress.

 The need for regulation is not limited to Europe.
 In the United States, Senator Mark Warner introduced the [Internet of Things Cybersecurity Improvement Act](https://www.congress.gov/bill/116th-congress/senate-bill/734).
 In the United Kingdom, the government wants to introduce [IoT regulation](https://www.gov.uk/government/collections/secure-by-design) as well.